mileweb/docs-content-cdn/docs/portal/edge-configurations/creating-property.md

 ## TLS Settings

 This section allows you to enable HTTPS for this property by attaching a TLS certificate to it.
-If both RSA and ECC algorithms need to be supported, you can add a second certificate with algorithms that are different from the certificate.
+If both RSA and ECC algorithms need to be supported, add a second certificate with an algorithm different from the first certificate.
 The remaining settings are intuitive.
-Specify the TLS ciphers in the format described in the [Openssl documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).
+Specify the TLS ciphers in the format described in the [OpenSSL documentation](https://www.openssl.org/docs/man1.1.1/man1/ciphers.html).
 <p align=center><img src="/docs/resources/images/edge-configurations/property-tls.png" alt="TLS Settings" width="700"></p>

 ## Real-Time Log

 Real-time log allows you to "stream" an access log in real time to your designated HTTP or HTTPS endpoint.
-You can specify the format of each log entry using nginx variables.
+You can specify the format of each log entry using NGINX variables.
 If you use JSON format for the log, select **JSON** to escape special characters in the variable values.
 You can also specify a sample rate to reduce the number of log entries.
 Use request headers to pass additional information to the receiving endpoint.
 <p align=center><img src="/docs/resources/images/edge-configurations/property-realtime-log.png" alt="Real-Time Log" width="900"></p>

 ## Advanced Settings